jube-home/jube/docs/Concepts/EnvironmentVariables/index.md

 ---

 # Environment Variables
-The traditional method of applying application configuration settings is via a file that is embedded in the applications root directory,  with key and values representing the application configuration.

-In Jube, application settings, known as Environment Variables, can be applied in one of three ways,  loaded in the following priority:

-* Hardcoded values loaded into the dictionary available for the whole engine,  via dependency injection.
-* Jube.Environment configuration file, with the file available alongside the binary executable.
-* Operating System Environment Variables.

-It follows that hardcoded application settings are overridden by Jube.Environment file key value pairs, which may be persistently overwritten by Operating System Environment Variables key value pairs.
-Passing Operating System Environment Variables updates the corresponding key value pair in the Jube.environment file, henceforth, setting Operating System Environment Variables can be more convenient than making the same update in the Jube.environment file (i.e. setting an Operating System Environment Variable is slightly easier easier than locating a file, then VI'ing it).
-It also follows tha the Jube.environment file is the definitive record of the Environment Variables in use by a Jube instance.

-Throughout the documentation,  Environment Variables should be taken to mean the aforementioned source of key value pairs.
+In Jube, application settings can only be passed via operating system (or container) Environment Variables.
 The following hardcoded Environment Variables, this would be to say defaults, are available:

 | Variable                                       | Default Value          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |------------------------------------------------|------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|